AguilarRaul/AguilarRaul/README.md

 😃 **Fun fact**

-I love sports (Basketball, Football, F1 and Running are my favorites), and I'm constantly doing marathons 🏃🏻‍♂️".
+Passionate about sport and human performance (Basketball, Football, F1 and Running are my favorites), and I'm constantly doing marathons 🏃🏻‍♂️.

 📬 **How to reach me**